 The Council will assess individual needs to determine suitability of routes for collection points.
-In most cases, collection points will be considered for young people attending colleges and 6th form settings.
-The Council will also ensure that it is aware of any individual circumstances which may mean that a collection point is not appropriate for a pupil or pupils on that route due for example to their additional needs.
+The Council will ensure that it is aware of any individual circumstances which may mean that a collection point is not appropriate for a pupil or pupils on that route due for example to their additional needs.